 Cellulitis presents with an acute spreading inflammation of the skin and subcutaneous tissues characterised by pain, swelling, warmth and erythema.
 It may be associated with lymphadenopathy, fever and systemic toxicity.
-If the rash progresses; blistering of the skin may occur.12
+If the rash progresses; blistering of the skin may occur.^{1,2}

 Cellulitis in the lymphoedema affected area may be variable in presentation and may differ from classical cellulitis.
 Onset may be sudden over minutes or slow over weeks.
 Skin manifestation may be preceded by systemic symptoms and often are accompanied by exacerbation of existing lymphoedema.
-Symmetrical involvement of both legs is uncommon in cellulitis and should suggests an alternative diagnosis.
 Inflammatory markers including WCC, CRP or ESR may not always be elevated.
 Therefore the decision to start treatment with antibiotics should not depend on blood test results but on the clinical presentation.
 Prompt treatment is essential to avoid further damage to the lymphoedematous part which, in turn, may predispose to repeated attacks.

 The causative bacterium of cellulitis in lymphoedema is almost always Streptococcus pyogenes.
-Streptococcal bacteria are nonpenicillinase producing gram positive cocci, which remain susceptible to narrow spectrum antibiotic such as phenoxymethyl penicillins.
+Streptococcal bacteria are non-penicillinase producing gram positive cocci, which remain susceptible to narrow spectrum antibiotic such as phenoxy-methyl penicillins (penicillin V - Abbocillin, Cillicaine V).
 Use of narrow spectrum antibiotics is recommended to minimise resistance development in other bacteria/organisms.3